Advice and support is only one step away

 UTS provides you with a full range of support services and programs to help you balance your study, work, home, finances and personal life, and make your learning experience more rewarding and enjoyable.

-Find out more about UTS's Support Services or see below for some Faculty-specific examples:
+Find out more about university-wide support services or check out some Faculty-specific services below.

 The Peer Network is a group of local and international students who volunteer their time to help out new students.
 Since its foundation in 1998, the number of Peer Networkers has grown to over 350 students.